 What is WordPress.org

 WordPress.org, also called “the real WordPress,” is a popular platform about which you have heard all the good things about.
 WordPress.org is open-source software and 100% free for everyone.
 You have full access and control over your site.
 You can do absolutely everything, as long as you do not break the law.
-All you need to have a site is a hosting provider like HostArmada and a domain name.
+All you need to have a site is a hosting provider and a domain name.

 Advantages of WordPress.org